Electoral precinct

-A precinct, voting district, polling division, or polling district, is a subdivision of an electoral district, typically a contiguous area within which all electors go to a single polling place to cast their ballots.
+A precinct or voting district (U.S. terms), polling district (UK term) or polling division (Canadian term), is a subdivision of an electoral district, typically a contiguous area within which all electors go to a single polling place to cast their ballots.

 Canada

 In elections in Canada, the area is called a polling division.
 Canadian political parties do not have elections for positions representing the voters in a polling division, although parties may assign volunteers to canvass a poll, or to be an outside scrutineer pulling the vote (i.e. reminding supporters to go to vote) on Election Day or an advance polling day, or to be an inside scrutineer in the polling station noting who has come to vote so that can be communicated to an outside scrutineer.

 United Kingdom

-In the Unreformed House of Commons, election of knights of the shire took place at a single venue, typically the county town.
-Latterly there was a separate voting booth erected for each hundred, but all at a single venue.
-Exceptionally, Hampshire allowed residents of the Isle of Wight to vote at Newport to save the difficulty of crossing the Solent to vote at Winchester on the mainland.
+In elections in the United Kingdom, this subdivision is known as a polling district.
+It is typically a subdivision of a ward and the polling station for the voters within that polling district can be found within it.
+However, in urban areas where distances are short, the polling station for that district may for practical reasons be located in a neighbouring district, sharing polling place with that district's polling station.
+The UK polling districts are usually the same, regardless of type of election.